[Updated] Social media dashboards: a guide

 Social media dashboards allow you to decide the answer to the pivotal question every stressed out marketer asks: Does this need immediate attention?
-This includes a range of tasks such as detecting emerging crises, communicating effectively across teams, or simply getting a read on where your social media presence stands at the moment.
+This includes a range of tasks such as detecting emerging crises, communicating effectively across teams, or simply getting a read on where your brand's presence stands in the minds of customers.

 What is a social media dashboard?

 A social media dashboard provides the at-a-glance information you need to measure your social media performance.

 Think of it not unlike a car’s dashboard, where your speed is prominently visible and the other gauges are also important, but mostly just in case of emergency.

 A social media dashboard should give you a bird’s eye view of your brand’s health.
 What is your speedometer equivalent - the big fat metric in the middle that you will constantly refer to?
 I recommend engagement.

 However, Share of Voice, follower growth, competitive analysis, or another metric may be more important to you.
 The good news is that you’re in control and can customize social media dashboards to meet your needs.
 Unlike a car’s dashboard - you get to decide what you put there!

 Finding out what the competition is up to is a great way to use a social media dashboard.

 Your social media dashboard should be able to offer some value to everyone who’s going to see it.
 You, as the social or brand manager can check it for 35 seconds each morning, and have it help inform the way your day goes: